microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 update the list of commands to add a new entry for that profile as well.

-This is a fairly complicated addition to this feature, so I'd hold it for "Command Palette v2", thoguh I believe it's solution deserves special consideration from the outset.
+This is a fairly complicated addition to this feature, so I'd hold it for "Command Palette v2", though I believe it's solution deserves special consideration from the outset.

 I suggest that we need a mechanism by which the user can specify a single